Energy Efficiency

 CONTEXT

-Accelerating the market transformation to environmentally sustainable, energy-efficient wp-contentliance technologies is key to achieving the needed emission reductions to reach the global warming targets.
+Accelerating the market transformation to environmentally sustainable, energy-efficient appliance technologies is key to achieving the needed emission reductions to reach the global warming targets.
 Against this background, BASE is supporting U4E projects aiming to provide technical assistance on lighting and refrigerating solutions to the administrations of three countries: Bolivia, Brazil and Tunisia.

 THE PROJECTS